docqai/widget/README.md

 - [Developers Guide](https://docqai.github.io/docq/developer-guide/getting-started)

 ## Usage
+You can embed the docq widget into your website in two ways: dynamically or statically.

-### Option 1: Dynamic Embed
+### Option 1: Dynamic Embed (Non-blocking)

-To dynamically embed the widget, copy and paste the following code into your website, replacing [placeholders](https://github.com/docqai/widget#placeholders) with the appropriate values:
+To dynamically embed the widget, copy and paste the following code into the `body` tag website, replacing [placeholders](https://github.com/docqai/widget#placeholders) with the appropriate values:
+Note: This option will not block the loading of the rest of the page until the widget is loaded.

 ```html
 <div id="docq-widget"><i>Loading widget...</i></div>